On the rational cohomology of moduli spaces of curves with level structures: The first Betti number of moduli spaces of curves with level structures

 A canonical compactification $\overline{M}^{\lambda}$ of $M^{\lambda}$ is obtained by taking the normalization of the Deligne-Mumford compactification $\overline{M}_{g,n}$ in the function field of $M^{\lambda}$.
 As proved in Proposition 1.6.8 in \cite{Bogg}, if $\Gamma^{\lambda}$ is a finite fine level, then ${\overline M}^{\lambda}$ is represented by a projective variety.

-Finally, we recall the geometry of the boundary as it is described in \cite{Bog}, \S 2 (see in particular Proposition 2.2 and Theorem 2.3).
-As proved in Theorem 2.5.1 and Theorem 2.7.4 in \cite{Bogg} let $\lambda$ be a fine geometric level structure over $M_{g,n}$ such that its compactification ${\overline M}^{\lambda}$ is smooth.
+Finally, we recall the geometry of the boundary as it is described in \cite{Bog}, Proposition 2.2 and Theorem 2.3, and in \cite{Bogg}, Theorem 2.5.1 and Theorem 2.7.4.
+Let $\lambda$ be a fine geometric level structure over $M_{g,n}$ such that its compactification ${\overline M}^{\lambda}$ is smooth.
 An irreducible component of its Deligne-Mumford boundary, corresponding to reducible curves, is isomorphic to

 for some $g_1+g_2=g$, $n_1+n_2=n$ and with $\lambda_i$ suitably defined geometric levels (see \cite{Bogg}, p.
 25).
 Analogously, the closure of each stratum parameterizing singular irreducible curves is isomorphic to